Sabellastarte spectabilis

 Sabellastarte spectabilis is a species of benthic marine polychaete worm in the Sabellidae family.
 It is commonly known as the feather duster worm, feather duster or fan worm.
 It is native to tropical waters of the Indo-Pacific but has spread to other parts of the world.
 It is popular in aquariums because of its distinctive appearance and its ability to remove organic particles and improve water quality.

 Polychaetes, or marine bristle worms, have elongated bodies divided into many segments.
 Each segment may bear setae (bristles) and parapodia (paddle-like appendages).
 Some species live freely, either swimming, crawling or burrowing, and these are known as "errant".
 Others live permanently in tubes, either calcareous or parchment-like, and these are known as "sedentary".

 Taxonomy

 This worm has a complex taxonomic history.
 It was known as Sabellastarte sanctijosephi when it first appeared in Hawaii in the 20th century.
 The names S. punctata and S. indica were used by Hartman (1966) and others.
 In 2003 Knight-Jones and Mackie undertook a revision of the genus Sabellastarte and determined that Sabellastarte spectabilis was the correct name.

 Description

-This large worm can reach 80 mm millimetres in length and 10–12 mm in width.
+This large worm can reach 80 mm in length and 10–12 mm in width.
 It is buff in colour with purple specks.
 It lives in a tough, leathery tube covered with fine mud.
 Projecting from this is a branchial crown of branched tentacles, the radioles, which form a plume.
 The tentacles are striped in dark and pale brown bands and bear neither stylodes nor eye spots.
 There are two long, slender palps and a four-lobed collar.